blase147/math-magician/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# REACT APP
+# MATH MAGICIAN

+> "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+- Make simple calculations.
+- Read a random math-related quote.

 # Live-Demo (If available)

-Here is a [link] (https://blase147.github.io/blase-tv/math-magician) to the live page.
+Here is a [link] (https://blase147.github.io/math-magician/) to the live page.

-## Major languages
+ Major languages
 - HTML
 - CSS
 - Javascript
+- React
 - Jest
-- React

 ## Technologies used
 - GitHub